We-Gold/graph-editor-template/README.md

 Use the `Use this template` button to create a repository using this one as a starting point.

+**If you use this in your own project**, please link to or credit this repository.
+This code is open-source, so you are not required to, but it would be kind.

 ### Motivation

 Web apps that utilize graph editors are often complex and very custom software.
 To accommodate these usecases, this repository serves as a starting point for a full codebase, rather than a library that solves every problem.